wangela/wangela.github.io/_posts/2019-07-25-how-to-get-google-place-type-icons-into-your-app.md

 Luckily, our friends in Material Design have provided [Material Icons](http://google.github.io/material-design-icons/)!
 They explain the beauty of these icons best:
 > Each icon is created using our design guidelines to depict in simple and minimal forms the universal concepts used commonly throughout a UI.
 Ensuring readability and clarity at both large and small sizes, these icons have been optimized for beautiful display on all common platforms and display resolutions.

-Since I built this as a web app, I used the [icon font using Gogole Web Fonts](http://google.github.io/material-design-icons/#icon-font-for-the-web).
+Since I built this as a web app, I used the [icon font using Google Web Fonts](http://google.github.io/material-design-icons/#icon-font-for-the-web).
 In the `<head>` of my HTML page, I only needed to add this line:
 ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
 ```